alireza-fa/django-advanced-course/README.md

-# Django Monolithic Architecture

-Inspired by this repository: <a href="https://github.com/amirbahador-hub/django_style_guide.git">amirbahador-hub</a>
+# Advanced Django course (Interface, Logging, SeqDataLust, JWT Authentication, ...)

 # Running the Project:
 To run the project, you need to create a .env file in the project's root directory and enter the required values.
 (Instructions are provided below)